BioClub/labU/README.md

 Turing the visual ideas into production-ready HTML is not the nicest work, but necessary.

+### Tachyons

-1. Use the [tachyons](http://tachyons.io) CSS Kit for creating the HMTL/CSS files.
-Tachyons is realatively simple and verbose, no need to install a dev-environment, anyone with a web-browser and text-editor can start using it.
+If you are new to CSS, use [Tachyons](http://tachyons.io).
+Tachyons is realatively simple and verbose, no need to install a dev-environment, anyone with a web-browser and text editor can start using it.
 The CSS file is not optimzed.

+### TailwindCSS

-2. [TailwindCSS](https://tailwindcss.com) is another take on a utility-first CSS framework, the advantage of mix-ins and smaller file size, come with a slightly more [complex dev-setup](https://tailwindcss.com/docs/installation), that might deter first-time users.
+[TailwindCSS](https://tailwindcss.com) is another take on a utility-first CSS framework, the advantage of mix-ins and smaller file size, come with a slightly more [complex dev-setup](https://tailwindcss.com/docs/installation), that might deter first-time users.
 Refactoring and optimizing from _Tachyons_ to _Tailwind_ should be relatively easy.

 See the Tachyons and Tailwind Exampels in the [\_html](https://github.com/BioClub/labu/_html) folder.

-Why don't we just use code exported from Figma/XD?
-Because the code is usually messy, slow and difficult to update.
+>Why don't we just use code exported from Figma or XD?
+Because the generate code is very messy, slow and difficult to update.
 Exactly what we don't want.

 # Development

-[Wordpress used to be the universal tool of choice](https://github.com/BioClub/labu/Wordpress_Installation_Guide.md), but in recent releases Wordpress went more into an Website-Builder direcetion, rather than strengthening the CMS aspects of it, to a point where it does not longer make sense to bend Wordpress to function as a CMS.
+Wordpress used to be the universal tool of choice, but in recent releases Wordpress went more into an Website-Builder direction, rather than strengthening the CMS aspects of it.
+(Looking at you, Block Editor).
+It came to a point where it does not longer make sense to bend and modify Wordpress to function as a CMS/CMF.

+Also, recent the move of both ACF and WPML to go from perpetual license to a subscription fee makes Wordpress even less attractive.

 After evaluation other framesworks and alternatives like SSGs, we decided to build the new BioClub Community Website using [ProcessWire](https://www.processwire.com).
+(But if there are other solutions, please share them in #website on the [BioClub Discord](https://discord.bioclub.tokyo)).

 What we need/want from a CMS/CMF: